 Another important thing to remember is that many surgeons do not talk in "cup" sizes.
 For that reason, it is recommended that you carry photographs to your consult.
 Carry photos of what you consider too small, too large, and "just right".
 This helps the surgeon immensely by taking away a lot of the guesswork regarding size.
 It's much easier for the surgeon to look at a photo and get an idea of what you want, versus trying to visualize what you are talking about.
 Photographs leave less room for error regarding size.
 Keep in mind that you will NOT look like the photos you bring into your consult, no matter how much you may resemble the subjects in the "before" photos.

-In addition to the rice test, you can try the InaModel 3-D breast augmentation imaging model.
-It's free, and may give you an idea of what you will look like with different cc amounts.
+In addition to the rice test, you can talk to a doctor in your area and see if they offer 3-D breast augmentation imaging models.
+This will give you an idea of what you will look like with different cc amounts.
 Keep in mind that your anatomy plays a role as to how the actual breast implants will look.
-This is still a fun and interesting thing to try.